 Among the ways the chorus raises money are annual dues, paid performances, and annual shows.
 The chorus cooperates with area men’s barbershop choruses—Accapella Rising (formerly Diamond State Chorus) in Little Rock and Fun City Chorus in Hot Springs—with such events as selling “Singing Valentines” in February and performing together on our shows.

 At competition, choruses are judged in the categories of sound, music, showmanship, and expression.
 The chorus has won the region’s chorus competition five times and the Harmony Achievement Award for best small chorus at the international convention in 2000.
-Over the past fifty years, the group has consistently ranked in the top five choruses in Region 25.
+Over the past 50 years, the group has consistently ranked in the top five choruses in Region 25.
 As either a regional champion or wildcard selection, Top of the Rock Chorus has represented its region internationally eight times.
-In 2014, Top of the Rock chorus earned an invitation to compete in Baltimore, MD in the Sweet Adelines Harmony Classic as one of the top 5 Mid-Sized Choruses in the world where we placed Third.
+In 2014, Top of the Rock chorus earned an invitation to compete in Baltimore, MD in the Sweet Adelines Harmony Classic as one of the top 5 Mid-Sized Choruses in the world where we placed third.
 Quartets from the chorus have won many awards, including regional honors.
-Director Peggy Gram’s quartet, Rumors, won the international quartet championship in 1999.
+Our then-Director Peggy Gram’s quartet, Rumors, won the international quartet championship in 1999.

-Gram became director in 1972, when she was twenty-two.
+Gram became director in 1972, when she was 22.
 Kelly Causey replaced her as director for one year in 2006, and then the two began to co-direct the group.
 When Peggy Gram retired, Kelly Causey became Top of the Rock’s full time director, and a new era of Top of the Rock Chorus was launched!

 The chorus has produced three recordings of its songs—in 1995, 2001, and a Christmas album in 2002.